MrReplikant/AvrilAI/README.md

 ---IMPORTANT---
 this file: https://cloud.unitoo.it/s/47SriNEL2kiajXT should be placed at: Replikant/models/pytorch-16BIT-model_v5 (it is too heavy and isn't open source to put in git)

+If you already have this from a previous installation, you do NOT need to download it again, but rather copy the model to the "models" folder of Experimetnal Edition!

+This model is only a placeholder for now, I will be uploading an experimental version of my own model, GPT-R, in a few days/weeks depending on how things go.
+Bear in mind that GPT-R, as of writing, is NOT stable and NOT ready for mainline release.

 # For Linux (64 bit only):

 First, you will need to install the following packages: